Busicom: Microprocessor

-In mid-1971 Busicom, which had exclusive right to the design and its components, asked Intel to lower their prices.
-Intel renegotiated their contract and Busicom gave up its exclusive rights to the chips.
-A few months later, on November 15, 1971, Intel announced the immediate availability of the first microprocessor chipset family, the MCS-4 micro computer set (all from the Busicom design) with an advertisement in Electronic News.
+In mid-1971 Busicom, which had exclusive rights to the design and its components, asked Intel to lower its prices.
+Intel renegotiated its contract and Busicom gave up its exclusive rights to the chips.

+A few months later, on November 15, 1971, Intel announced the immediate availability of the first microprocessor chipset family, the MCS-4 microcomputer set (all from the Busicom design) with an advertisement in Electronic News.

 Broughtons of Bristol

 Broughtons of Bristol was a company selling and maintaining a broad line of business machines up until they ceased operations in 2016.

 They used to buy most of their equipment from Busicom and bought the Busicom trade name when Busicom went bankrupt in 1974.